solvuu/solvuu-build/README.md

   run code that ends up doing stuff.
 The better solution would be for rules to form a monad, as in [Jenga](https://github.com/janestreet/jenga).

+  As an example of why this matters, note that we are forced to mis-state the true dependencies of a packed `cmo`.
+We say the dependencies are all the `ml` files, but really they are all the `cmo` files produced by the `ml` files.
+The output of ocamlbuild's `-documentation` feature is thus misleading.

 ## Eliom